-There are also no right or perfect emotional responses to pregnancy after loss.
+There is also no right or perfect emotional response to pregnancy after loss.
 Every day will be new and different for the parents.
 Some days will be full of anxiety and fear.
-Other days, the parents might be overcome with grief and yearning for the child they lost.
-Other days, the parents may feel free to be joyful and excited for the new baby.
+On other days, the parents might be overcome with grief and yearning for the child they lost.
+On other days, the parents may feel free to be joyful and excited for the new baby.
 Remember that these parents are still grieving.
 They are still navigating a range of emotions.
 Trauma and fear can make emotions, behaviors, and reactions unpredictable, even to the person experiencing them, so be careful of expecting a parent to be a certain way, say certain things, or do certain actions.

 Finally, help parents navigate their own expectations of themselves.
 Remind them to have patience, empathy, and understanding for themselves.
 Encourage them to hold space for their emotions and experiences.
 Encourage them to set healthy and positive expectations for themselves like self-care, communication, and acceptance of support.

 As the friend or relative of a grieving parent, you are well-versed in supporting them through their pregnancy and loss of their child.
 You are important, precious, and valued by the parents because you experienced this process with them.
 You saw them, loved them, and supported them in the worst, most devastating experiences of their lives.
 You are a gift, and you were given a gift when the parents invited you into their beautiful and broken experiences.
 As these parents begin to navigate pregnancy after loss, you are needed and valued.
 Who better to celebrate with than the people who they grieved with?
 You were there for the grief, and now you get to be there for the joy.